 It’s a natural whitening toothpaste that is safe for enamel AND it is gluten/paraben free.
-Plus, like all Tom’s of Maine products, Luminous White™ Toothpaste is free of artificial dyes, fragrances, flavors and preservatives and is never tested on animals.
+Plus, like all Tom’s of Maine products their toothpaste is free of artificial dyes, fragrances, flavors and preservatives and is never tested on animals.

-I’ve created a collection of free bathroom illustration you can print and frame to make another switch in your house… a bathroom decoration switch!
+I’ve created a collection of free bathroom illustrations you can print and frame to make another switch in your house… a bathroom decoration switch!

-The free artwork come in both coral and aqua and can be downloaded in my free printables library.
+The free artwork come in both coral and aqua and can be downloaded here:

 I encourage you to do a little research make a healthy switch for the benefit of your loved ones.
 My mom guilt feel better when I limit my children’s’ exposure to dangerous substances and that’s a big win!